CMSgov/design-system/packages/docs/src/pages/guidelines/code-conventions.md

 | `c-` | Indicates a component.
 Example: `.ds-c-button`
 | `u-` | Indicates a utility.
 Example: `.ds-u-color--base` |

-These prefixes can sometimes be followed by a "responsive prefix".
-[Learn more about responsive prefixes.]({{root}}/guidelines/responsive/)
+These prefixes can sometimes be followed by a "breakpoint prefix".
+[Learn more about breakpoint prefixes.]({{root}}/guidelines/responsive/)

 ### BEM syntax